Infrastructure as Code

 Terraform implementation

 Terraform is the most widely adopted IaC tool, with providers for AWS, Azure, GCP, and hundreds of third-party services.
-We design Terraform module structures that are reusable across environments (dev/staging/production), configure remote state backends (S3, Azure Blob Storage, or Terraform Cloud), and implement state locking to prevent concurrent modifications.
-Module design decisions — how granular, what gets parameterized, where to draw module boundaries — significantly affect how maintainable the codebase is.
-We make these decisions based on your team's size and how frequently infrastructure changes.
+We design reusable module structures, configure remote state backends, and implement state locking.
+Module design decisions — granularity, parameterization, boundaries — significantly affect long-term maintainability.

 Pulumi implementation

-Pulumi uses general-purpose programming languages (TypeScript, Python, Go) instead of a domain-specific language.
-This makes it preferable when infrastructure logic is genuinely complex — conditional resource creation, loops over dynamic data, integration with external APIs — and when your team is already comfortable in one of the supported languages.
-We implement Pulumi for teams that want the full expressiveness of a real programming language in their infrastructure definitions.
+Pulumi uses general-purpose languages (TypeScript, Python, Go) instead of a domain-specific language.
+Preferable when infrastructure logic is genuinely complex — conditional resource creation, loops over dynamic data, integration with external APIs — and when your team is already comfortable in a supported language.

 CI/CD pipeline integration

 IaC without automated deployment pipelines reduces much of the value.
-We integrate Terraform or Pulumi into your CI/CD system — GitHub Actions, GitLab CI, Azure DevOps, or Bitbucket Pipelines — so that infrastructure changes go through the same review-then-deploy workflow as application code.
-The pipeline runs plan/preview on pull requests (so reviewers see exactly what will change), and applies only on merge to the main branch.
-Automated security scanning (Checkov, tfsec, or KICS) runs in the pipeline to catch misconfigurations before they reach any environment.
+We integrate Terraform or Pulumi into your CI/CD system — GitHub Actions, GitLab CI, Azure DevOps — so infrastructure changes go through the same review-then-deploy workflow as application code, with automated security scanning in the pipeline.

 Drift detection

-Drift happens when someone makes a manual change in the console after the IaC codebase is established — a quick fix during an incident, a one-off configuration change, a resource created directly rather than through the pipeline.
-Left unaddressed, drift silently diverges actual infrastructure from the IaC definition.
-We implement scheduled drift detection that alerts when real infrastructure no longer matches the IaC state, and document processes for handling legitimate emergency changes in a way that keeps the codebase the source of truth.
+Drift happens when someone makes a manual change after the IaC codebase is established — a quick fix during an incident, a one-off configuration change.
+We implement scheduled drift detection that alerts when real infrastructure diverges from the IaC state, and document processes for handling emergency changes.

 Policy as code

-Organizational policies — no public S3 buckets, all EBS volumes must be encrypted, production resources must have backup retention of at least 7 days — can be encoded as machine-checkable rules using tools like Open Policy Agent (OPA) or HashiCorp Sentinel.
-These run as part of the pipeline and prevent non-compliant infrastructure from deploying, rather than catching violations after the fact in a security audit.
+Organizational policies — no public S3 buckets, all EBS volumes encrypted, backup retention of at least 7 days — can be encoded as machine-checkable rules using OPA or HashiCorp Sentinel.
+These run in the pipeline and prevent non-compliant infrastructure from deploying.

 Migrating from click-ops to IaC

-Most organizations with existing cloud environments have infrastructure provisioned manually — sometimes years of it.
-Migrating this to IaC without disrupting production requires importing existing resources into Terraform state (without recreating them), writing code to match the existing configuration, and building the process gradually.
-We manage this migration with a clear strategy that avoids the "we imported everything and now terraform wants to destroy half of it" situation that catches teams off-guard.
+Most organizations have infrastructure provisioned manually — sometimes years of it.
+Migrating to IaC without disrupting production requires importing existing resources into state, writing code to match, and building gradually.
+We manage this migration to avoid the "terraform wants to destroy half of it" scenario.

 How an engagement works